jhnns/webpack-broken-source-maps/README.md

 ## Testing source maps

-[source-map-visualization](http://sokra.github.io/source-map-visualization/) is an excelent tool to debug and validate the generated source maps.
+[source-map-visualization](http://sokra.github.io/source-map-visualization/) is an excellent tool to debug and validate the generated source maps.
 The [`source-map`](https://github.com/mozilla/source-map) module also provides a way to query row and column mappings which you should do in your loader test suite to verify that the source maps are correct.